The Lonely Island: Turtleneck & Chain and videos

+Post-SNL and continued collaborations (2012–present)

 The Wack Album

-Despite these obstacles, the trio regrouped in late 2012 to begin recording their third album for Republic Records, which they titled The Wack Album (a homage to minimalist titles such as The White Album).
+Despite these obstacles, the trio regrouped in late 2012 to begin recording their third album for Republic Records, which they titled The Wack Album (a homage to minimalist titles such as the Beatles' self-titled 1968 album).
 Rather than rent the same home in Encino, they cut the album in nearby Los Feliz at a home equipped with a professional recording unit.
 Taccone and Samberg again lived together; Schaffer, now with a family, simply drove over each day to record and write.
-For the album's production, they solidified song premises long before receiving beats for each song, which were culled from both high-level and low-level producers.
+For the album's production, they solidified song premises long before receiving beats for each song, which came from both high-level and low-level producers.
 In some cases, the trio made the beats themselves.

-The album's lead single, "YOLO" featuring Adam Levine and Kendrick Lamar, premiered on SNL in January 2013.
+The album's lead single, "YOLO" featuring Adam Levine and Kendrick Lamar, with a prominent sample from the song Whirring from the Welsh band The Joy Formidable, premiered on SNL in January 2013.
 The song is an anthem parodying the phrase "you only live once" and a culture lacking caution and responsibility.
 It was their first return to SNL since their respective departures; as such, the video was co-funded by the program.
 To promote the album, the trio released music videos for each song each Wednesday ("Wack Wednesdays") leading up to its release.
 Among the music videos produced include "Diaper Money" (a trap song regarding adulthood, aging, and impending death), "Semicolon" (which spoofs the popularity of hashtag rap), and "Go Kindergarten".
 "Spring Break Anthem" juxtaposes raucous and irresponsible spring break behavior with descriptions of same-sex marriage.
 "We wanted to show just how ridiculous it is that spring break behavior is considered normal and gay marriage is insane when it's actually the opposite," said Schaffer.
 The group wanted to mount a full-scale tour behind the album, but other opportunities (Samberg's comedy series Brooklyn Nine-Nine was just ordered as a series by Fox at the time) made it difficult.